marmanold/Date-Lectionary-Daily/README.md

 ## \_checkFixed

 Private method to determine if the day given is a fixed holiday rather than a standard day.

+## \_determineTecYear

+Private method to determines if we are in Year 1 or 2 of the TEC BCP 1979 daily lectionary based on whether the year of the first Sunday in Advent is even (year 1) or odd (year 2)

+## \_buildReadingsTec

+Private method that returns an ArrayRef of strings for the lectionary readings associated with the date according to the liturgical calendar for the TEC daily lectionary.

 ## \_buildReadingsLiturgical